OpenLiberty/liberty-backstage-template/README.md

 # Open Liberty Backstage Template
 This is a sample template for Backstage/Red Hat Developer Hub that creates and deploys the Liberty Starter app on Kubernetes.
-Though this template may work as is, the best practice for templates in Backstage to be designed by Platform Engineers for their specific infrastructure.
+Though this template may work as is, the best practice is for Platform Engineers to design templates specific to their infrastructure.
 This template should be used as a base for designing your own template in Backstage.

 ## What does it do?
-This template after taking parameters from Backstage/RHDH does the following:
+This template (after taking parameters from Backstage/RHDH) does the following:
 1. Creates a new repo on git containing starter code for application development.
 2. Creates a new repo on git containing GitOps configuration for deployment.
 3. Sets up a build pipeline using GitHub Actions.